MHaringa/insurancerating/docs/reference/add_smoothing.md

   Optional character string.
 Numeric volume column, usually exposure, used to weight the grouped GLM relativities during smoothing.

-- effect_strength:

-  Non-negative finite numeric scalar controlling the spread of the fitted smoothing effect around its weighted mean on the ordinary relativity scale.
-The default `1` leaves the smoothing unchanged.
-  Values below 1 flatten the complete effect and values above 1 make it steeper.
-The weighted arithmetic mean remains unchanged by construction; see Details.

 - tariff_class, rating_variable:

   Deprecated.
 Use `model_variable` and `source_variable` instead.